harness/harness-cd-community/helm/README.md

 1) Follow the notes printed by Helm to access the application
 1) Open the link which is displayed and complete the signup form
 1) You need to install a Harness delegate before you can run pipelines, see [Install a Kubernetes Delegate](https://ngdocs.harness.io/article/f9bd10b3nj-install-a-kubernetes-delegate)
-1) Follow the [documentation](https://ngdocs.harness.io/article/u8lgzsi7b3-quickstarts) for using Harness
+1) For help with getting started, read the Harness [documentation](https://ngdocs.harness.io/article/u8lgzsi7b3-quickstarts)

 ## Profiles
 Harness supports multiple hardware profiles the default profile being `laptop` for low resource environments